goodalexander/goodalexander.github.io/_posts/2023-12-02-left-curve-path.md

 ## Demand for non USD Based Neutral  Payment Systems

 Russia hasn’t lost the war in Ukraine - and has seens huge increases in bilateral trade with China, which means there’s a need for a new payment system.
 The Taliban is back in charge of Afghanistan.
 There is no new deal with Iran about nuclear development.
 Gold is relentlessly bid due to geopolitical chaos.
-The US (and its ally Israel) is rapidly losing hearts and minds which lowers their ability to secure order in international affairs or pursue mutual agreements on taxes, or financial regulation.
+The US and its ally Israel are rapidly losing hearts and minds which lowers their ability to secure order in international affairs or pursue mutual agreements on taxes, or financial regulation.
 The US has lost quite a lot of moral authority by dealing with the Maduro regime.
 Argentina has elected an anarchocapitalist.
 Unregulated or neutral international payments accepted in many countries strongly benefit the crypto demand story.

 ## AIs Living on the Blockchain: The Real Unbanked TAM